sydnet-help/sydnet/index.md

 ---
-title: "Getting started with the Documentation Theme for Jekyll"
+title: "Methods101: Social Research Methods & Software"
-keywords: sample homepage
+keywords: methods101
-tags: [getting_started]
+tags: [homepage]
 sidebar: mydoc_sidebar
 permalink: index.html
 summary: These brief instructions will help you get started quickly with the theme.
 The other topics in this help provide additional information and detail about working with other aspects of this theme and Jekyll.